 8.1 How do I store leftover Cheddar Bay Biscuits?

-Store leftover biscuits in an airtight container at room temperature for up to two days.
-Alternatively, refrigerate them for longer preservation.
+Put them in an airtight container at room temp for up to two days.
+You can also refrigerate for longer.

 8.2 Can I freeze Cheddar Bay Biscuits?

-Yes, you can freeze Cheddar Bay Biscuits!
-Place them in a freezer-safe bag or container to store for up to three months.
+Yes—place in a freezer-safe bag or container for up to three months.
 Thaw before reheating.

 8.3 How do I reheat Cheddar Bay Biscuits?